2019 Orlando City SC season: March

 Orlando's fifth MLS campaign began at home to New York City FC on March 2, marking the third time the two 2015 expansion teams faced each other on opening weekend.
 The game finished 2–2 after the Lions trailed 2–0 at the break thanks to goals by Mueller and debutant Akindele.
 The result meant Orlando remained unbeaten on matchday one since joining MLS.
 The following week Orlando traveled to Chicago for their first road game of the season.
 The game ended 1–1 when C.J.
 Sapong equalized for 10-man Fire in the final minute.
 It marked the first time since April 29, 2018 that Orlando had earned any points away from home.
 The first defeat of the season came in week three as Orlando lost 3–1 to Montreal Impact at home.
 Ignacio Piatti scored a brace to take his all-time individual total against the Lions to 10 goals in 10 games, the most of any single player against Orlando in MLS while Orlando City goalkeeper Brian Rowe was forced into a career-high eight saves.
 The following week, Orlando went to reigning Supporters' Shield winners New York Red Bulls and got their first win of the season.
 Former Red Bulls captain Sacha Kljestan scored the only goal of the game as the Lions got their first road win since April 29, 2018, the first of James O'Connor's reign, and also kept their first clean sheet on the road since April 13, 2018.
 The month ended with a 2–1 defeat to D.C.
 United.
 The result followed a series of controversial calls on the Rooney goal including a phantom foul, incorrect ball placement and impeding of the Orlando goalkeeper, none of which were called or looked at by VAR and led to a post-match tirade by O'Connor who slammed the officiating.

 April

 On April 6, Orlando earned their first home win of the season.
 Designated player Nani scored his first goals for the club including an 89th-minute penalty to secure a 4–3 win over Colorado Rapids following a lengthy lightning delay at half-time.
 Orlando's first away loss of the season was on April 13 when they fell 2–1 to Real Salt Lake.
 It was the first time in the teams' five meetings that RSL had won.
-In their next game, Orlando earned their first ever victory over Vancouver Whitecaps with Nani deflecting in a late 88th-minute winner.
+In their next game, Orlando earned their first ever victory over Vancouver Whitecaps FC with Nani deflecting in a late 88th-minute winner.
 Orlando's final game in April was the reverse fixture of the season opener against NYCFC, ending in another draw like the first meeting.
 Nani scored in his fourth consecutive game to equal Dom Dwyer's club record goal streak set in April 2018.